-assessing pro-environmental Again, behaviours and practices among primary school pupils highlights the pivotal role that educational institutions play in promoting environmental sustainability.
+assessing Again, pro-environmental behaviours and practices among primary school pupils highlights the pivotal role that educational institutions play in promoting environmental sustainability.
 Schools serve as critical platforms for shaping the attitudes, values, and behaviours of the younger generation.
 By fostering proenvironmental practices within these formative years, schools can nurture a generation of environmentally conscious citizens who will carry these principles into adulthood and contribute to the long-term preservation of Nigeria's natural resources and ecosystems.

-Hence, assessing pro-environmental behaviours and practices among Nigerian primary school pupils provides invaluable feedback on the effectiveness of the environmental education interventions that have been in place over time, identifies opportunities for improvement, and underscores the vital role of schools in cultivating a sustainable future for the nation.
+pro-environmental Hence. assessing behaviours and practices among Nigerian primary school pupils provides invaluable feedback on the effectiveness of the environmental education interventions that have been in place over time, identifies opportunities improvement, for and underscores the vital role of schools in cultivating a sustainable future for the nation.
 The findings from this assessment could provide valuable insights for educators, policymakers, and stakeholders in environmental conservation, helping to shape future strategies and interventions.
 The recognition of this essential role engenders the focus of this study.
 Specifically, the study explores the following objectives: